karel-brinda/NanoSim-H/README.rst

 Read simulation
 ---------------

-Simulation stage takes a reference genome and a read profile as input, and outputs simulated reads in FASTA format.
+Simulation stage takes a reference genome and possibly a read profile as input, and outputs simulated reads in FASTA format.

 .. code-block::